UID2 Token Validator

 Overview

-Publishers who generate UID2 tokens by providing DII sometimes receive tokens that appear valid but are unusable in the UID2 ecosystem.
-This happens when the normalization or hashing steps are not performed correctly.
-Because UID2 uses the normalized and hashed form of DII to derive the token, an error in either step produces a raw UID2 that is unique to that publisher.
-This mismatched raw UID2 will not correspond to the one used by other participants for the same DII, meaning the publisher's tokens will not match up with those from other publishers, data providers, or advertisers' CRM uploads.
+When publishers generate UID2 tokens by providing DII, in some cases the resulting UID2 token appears valid but is not.
+This is because the normalization or hashing steps are not performed correctly.
+Because UID2 uses the normalized and hashed form of DII to derive the token, an error in either step produces a UID2 token and underlying raw UID2 that do not correspond to the correct values generated from the same DII by other participants.

 Prerequisites